-CDP v1.0 has become an IVOA Recommended standard in February 2010.
+CDP v1.0 became an IVOA Recommended standard in February 2010.

-10.4WS BP - Web Service Basic Profile
+10.4 WS BP - Web Service Basic Profile

-Web Services are well spread in the IT industry as a good way to provide access to internet resources.
-It is foreseeable that many VO partners will provide VO services through this way in a near future.
+Web Services are now a common approach to providing access to Internet resources.
+It is foreseeable that many VO providers will provide VO services in this manner.